rcarmo/sushy/README.md

 ## Trying it out

-Make sure you have libxml and libxslt headers, as well as the JPEG library - the following is for Ubuntu 14.04
+Make sure you have `libxml` and `libxslt` headers, as well as the JPEG library - the following is for Ubuntu 14.04:
 ```
 sudo apt-get install libxml2-dev libxslt1-dev libjpeg-dev
 # install dependencies